tscnlab/LabHandbook/documentation/src/sops/light_measurements/light_measurement_devices/KleinColorimeter.md

 Export Data
 1. After the measurement has finished (60 sec.) click the "save"-button on the right of the window.
+2. Automated renaming/saving
+         1. CSV: Save the data in the designated folder that is used by the Python Code (if you don´t know, which folder it is, you can look it up in the code).
+Save all the files there, according to the following naming description: klein:time:.csv (e.g. klein0930.csv)
+         2. Once the data is saved delete the data set in the window.
+Click "clear data" and continue with pressing "ok" in the opened window.
+         3. Enter the necessary details for automated naming in the header of the Python Code and let the code run to copy, relocate and rename the files.
+3. Manual saving
-2. Choose the path where you want to store the data: Hard-Drive &rarr; rewocap &rarr; data &rarr; raw &rarr; ID (e.g., 1001_20230208) with the name kleink10a_year:month:dayTmeasurementtime (e.g. kleink10a_20230208T0930)
+         1. Choose the path where you want to store the data: Hard-Drive &rarr; rewocap &rarr; data &rarr; raw &rarr; ID (e.g., 1001_20230208) with the name kleink10a_year:month:dayTmeasurementtime (e.g. kleink10a_20230208T0930)
-3. Once the data is saved delete the data set in the window.
+         2. Once the data is saved delete the data set in the window.
 Click "clear data" and continue with pressing "ok" in the opened window.